 Methadone is potentially lethal, and the risk of toxicity is increased by concomitant ingestion of alcohol and sedative-hypnotics such as benzodiazepines.

-What are the risks and benefits?
+What are the risks and benefits of methadone therapy?

+Prescribing methadone requires balance of the risks of adverse effects to the patient and people in the patient’s environment with the benefits of treatment (e.g. retention in treatment and a reduction in health harms associated with substance use).
 As with any opioid, methadone can cause respiratory depression and cardiac arrest.
 Because of the slow onset of action, the progression of respiratory depression in a person taking methadone is insidious and can go unnoticed by the patient’s companions.
 An added risk factor is methadone’s long half-life.
 Serum methadone level will increase with each successive dose until it reaches steady state (this takes four to five half-lives).
 During early induction, the new patient is at risk of overdose and death.
-Taken together, these factors make methadone a medication that has to be handled with respect, by clinicians who understand its properties and its dangers.
-However, if managed properly, the benefits of methadone maintenance therapy (MMT) far outweigh the risks.
-As previously mentioned, patients who are stable on methadone are less likely to inject opioid drugs, hence are not as apt to share needles.
-They are at less risk of contracting HIV, HBV or HCV.
-If they have already been infected with a bloodborne pathogen, they pose less of a risk of transmitting their infection through needle sharing.
-They are much better candidates for treatment.
-The daily routine of someone with an addiction does not lend itself to the degree of treatment compliance necessary to achieve a sustained viral response.
-Methadone frees the former user from the need to engage in criminal activity in order to support an expensive drug habit.
-Many of the patients entering methadone maintenance have few coping, life, parenting, or employment skills.
-Some are addicted to stimulants as well as to opioids.
-For a significant number of patients, methadone, in and of itself, is not adequate treatment.
+Taken together, these factors make methadone a medication that has to be managed carefully, by clinicians who understand its properties and its dangers.
+When managed properly, the benefits of methadone maintenance therapy (MMT) far outweigh the risks associated with injection drug use.
+For patients who have been infected with a bloodborne pathogen, the daily routine for someone with an opioid use disorder often does not lend itself to the degree of treatment compliance necessary to achieve a sustained viral response.
+Methadone frees the recovering individual from the need to engage in criminal activity in order to support an expensive drug habit, enabling a greater focus on improved health.
+Many of the patients entering methadone maintenance have few coping, life, parenting, or employment skills which can all be focused on with a more stable lifestyle.
+Some patients with opioid use disorder also misuse stimulant; thus, sfor a significant number of patients, methadone, in and of itself, is not adequate treatment.

-The term Methadone Assisted Recovery is used to describe case-managed, community-based programs.
-Patients not only receive methadone but, with the help of a case manager/counsellor, can access the resources of the community to help fill the void left by years of addiction.
-These services may include counselling, upgrading of education, job skills training and employment placement, as well as parenting and anger management classes.
-Some may need outpatient or residential treatment for stimulant addiction.
-Although ideal, these services are not yet available to every methadone maintenance program.
-Because of its proven benefits, patients should not be denied methadone maintenance in areas where case management is not yet available.